mrwebfr/mw-presence/README.md

 This bash script in **English** or **French** is based on `xdotool`.
 The script presses the control key on the keyboard, moves the mouse or makes left clicks.
+A menu offers you the various possible choices.

 **Useful to avoid automatic absence in a program.**